Logo

 Understanding the HOA Landscape

-The relationship between an HOA and its members is governed by several key documents and laws.
-These include the Covenants, Conditions, and Restrictions (CC&Rs), HOA Bylaws, and state laws such as the Davis-Stirling Act in California.
-These documents and laws not only outline homeowner obligations but also define the HOA's responsibilities and limitations.
-Understanding these can empower you to assert your rights effectively.
+The relationship between an HOA and its members is governed by documents such as the Covenants, Conditions, and Restrictions (CC&Rs), bylaws, and operating rules, as well as California statutes, including the Davis-Stirling Common Interest Development Act.
+These sources define both homeowner obligations and the association’s duties, procedures, and limitations.

 The Role of CC&Rs